 Relicensing studies and a license application occurred from 2000 to 2004, followed by a trial-type hearing (2006-2007) and subsequent settlement discussions (2006-2016) among the utility, Tribes, federal and state agencies, and several non-governmental stakeholders.
-This led to a 2016 Klamath Hydroelectric Settlement Agreement (KHSA) that plans to remove four dams (J.C.
+The Klamath Hydroelectric Settlement Agreement (KHSA, originally 2010 but amended twice and finalized in 2016) plans to remove four dams (J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate; labeled the Lower Klamath Project) rather than relicense the entire KHP.
 This complex decision process considered tradeoffs among multiple resource values, concluding that a restored river will provide the greatest benefits in the long run.

-The Klamath River Renewal Corporation (Renewal Corporation) was created as an independent nonprofit organization to execute decommissioning and removal of the Lower Klamath Project (FERC No. 14803), hereafter called the Proposed Action.
-A November 2020 Memorandum of Agreement including the states of California and Oregon, the Yurok and Karuk Tribes, PacifiCorp, and Renewal Corporation describes how the parties will implement the amended KHSA.
-On November 17, 2020, the Renewal Corporation filed with FERC the Amended Surrender Application containing Exhibit A-1 (Definite Decommissioning Plan) and Exhibit E (Environmental Conditions report).
-The Whitewater Boating Study is intended to further supplement the Amended Surrender Application, with results incorporated into the Recreation Facilities Plan scheduled for FERC submittal in late February 2021.
+Pursuant to the amended KHSA, Klamath River Renewal Corporation (Renewal Corporation) is an independent nonprofit organization created to execute decommissioning and removal of the Lower Klamath River Project (FERC No. 14803), hereafter called the Proposed Action.
+A November 2020 Memorandum of Agreement including the states of California and Oregon, the Yurok and Karuk Tribes, PacifiCorp, and Renewal Corporation describes how the parties will implement the amended KHSA with regard to the requested FERC License Transfer Order.
+On November 17, 2020, the Renewal Corporation filed the Amended Surrender Application with FERC, including Exhibit A-1 (Definite Decommissioning Plan) and Exhibit E (Environmental Conditions report).
+The Whitewater Boating Study is intended to further supplement the Amended Surrender Application, with results incorporated into the Recreation Facilities Plan initially submitted to FERC in February 2021.
+This final study report and photo summary will be filed with other finalized recreation facilities and access documents in fall-winter 2021-22.
 The dam removal is scheduled to begin in 2023 pending issuance of the Surrender Order.

-2.1 Whitewater Boating on the Klamath River (from Keno to Iron Gate)
+1.1 Whitewater Boating on the Klamath River (from Keno to Iron Gate)

 The Klamath River from Keno Dam to Iron Gate Dam drops nearly 2,000 feet in 44 miles.
-Current operation of the existing Klamath River Hydroelectric Project creates two bypassed segments with diminished flows, a segment with low base flows and higher peaking flows, and a segment with close to run-of-the-river flows.
-Other segments are inundated by reservoirs.
+Current operation of the existing Klamath River Hydroelectric Project creates two bypassed segments with diminished flows (Big Bend and Ward's Canyon), a segment with low base flows and higher peaking flows (Hell's Corner), and a segment with close to run-of-the-river flows (Keno Segment).
+Other segments are inundated by the Project's four reservoirs.